 Audit and Inspection

-Infogain shall have a right to access to any documents of the individuals who are being offered as a staff by the Company.
+Infogain shall have a right to access to relevant & applicable documents of the individuals who are being offered as a staff by the Company.
 The Company should adhere to all the laws which are applicable to it.
-Infogain reserves the right to audit Supplier facilities and processes at any time where staff records are maintained under this extension to determine compliance with the terms of the Agreement and with any laws.
+Infogain reserves the right to audit Supplier facilities and processes at any time where staff records are maintained under this extension to determine compliance with the terms of the Agreement and with applicable laws.
 The supplier should adhere to any request which is made by Infogain within 7 days.

 IN WITNESS WHEREOF, the authorized representatives of the parties to this Agreement have executed and delivered this Agreement, with the intent to be bound as of the date first set forth above.

-For: Infogain India Private Limited For: ISP
+For: Infogain India Private Limited For: Telekinetics Network Systems

+Private Limited

 ------------------------ ------------------------